A quadratic algorithm for road coloring: The Road Coloring Theorem

+Let $A$ be a finite alphabet and let $Q$ be a finite set.
+We denote by $A^*$ the set of words over $A$.

-In order to formulate the \emph{road coloring problem} we introduce the notion of automaton.
-A (finite) \emph{automaton} $\A$ over some (finite) alphabet $A$ is composed of a finite set $Q$ of states and a finite set $E$ of edges which are triples $(p,a,q)$ where $p,q$ are states and $a$ is a symbol from $A$ called the \emph{label} of the edge.
+A (finite) \emph{automaton} $\A=(Q,E)$ over the alphabet $A$ with $Q$ as set of states is a given by a set $E$ of edges which are triples $(p,a,q)$ where $p,q$ are states and $a$ is a symbol from $A$ called the label of the edge.
+Note that no initial or final states are specified.
+Let $F$ be the multiset formed of the pairs $(p,q)$ obtained from the set $E$ by the map $(p,a,q) \mapsto (p,q)$.
+The multigraph having $Q$ as set of vertices and $F$ as set of edges is called the \emph{underlying graph} of $\A$.